WebOrigami/docs/content/index.md

 ${ src/templates/blocks.ori(areaLinks) }

-Origami is a system for creating sites that complements HTML and CSS with the ability to concisely define the structure and content of your site.
+Origami is a system for creating sites that complements your understanding of HTML and CSS with the ability to concisely define the structure and content of the site you want.

 **Everybody has something to say,** and the web is a great place to say it, but creating interesting sites can be hard or expensive.
 Standard HTML and CSS let you define individual pages, but it’s hard to efficiently create a bunch of pages and organize them into a coherent site.

 Origami is designed for you: someone who wants to make a site for yourself or a small organization, who can write some HTML and CSS, who wants to understand how their site is put together.
-Maybe you're not a professional developer — or you are, but want to build sites more quickly.
+Maybe you're not a professional developer — or you are, but want to build sites more interesting sites more quickly.

 The core idea is to describe the site you want at a high level as concisely as possible.
 If you can sketch your site like this: